Analyzing the Guide details dashboard

 Employees: Number of users across the current tenant.

-Completion rate: Number of times employees have fully completed this guide.
+Completion rate: Number of times users have fully completed this guide.
 When the last step of the guide appears, it counts towards this metric without requiring employee interaction.

 Drop off rate: Measures the percentage of times employees complete at least one step—showing Engagement—but then choose to close the guide without finishing it.
 The system excludes from this metric guide executions closed at the very first step.